chooli/SimpleContentRepo/README.md

 # Media Server
-a simple media server provides media streaming resources and services
+a simple media server provides media storage on local file system as well as cloud-based file system.
+It also provide media accessing API and streaming services

 # Get Start
 Please clone or download this project to your local.
 Say C:/git/media-server